 As our population grows and climate change reduces water availability it is important that we do everything we can to use water wisely.
 We must identify ways to reduce our consumption and improve water efficiency and we must find 'fit for purpose' alternatives to avoid unnecessary use of precious drinking water supplies.
-We must meet the tension inherent in reducing our use of drinking water without compromising our assets or services.
 Our challenge is to use smart management and innovation to do more with less.
 Using water where it is needed, in efficient and effective ways that best respond to community needs and the services we provide is essential.